qbleuse/AWS-SAMUEL/Documentation/Walkthrough/JoinSession.md

 Similarly from what you can do with a the Online Subsystem Null.

 The implementation is not completely tested on every platform, and still lacks a lot features that could be interesting to implement (going from basic security features to entire matchmaking).

-But this was out of scope for this as this is already hefty, and I still wanted this to be somewhat understandable and readable, not functionnal.
+But this was out of scope for this as this is already hefty, and I still wanted this to be somewhat understandable and readable.

 If you want to go further, don't hesitate to use my [Reference Note](../References.md), as there is a lot of great resources to learn about this, and these was only my meager contribution to it.